zhong-j-yu/rekex/doc/Intro.md

 Naturally, every symbol *A* is mirrored by a datatype `A`;
 every phrase that matches symbol *A* is mirrored by a datanode in datatype `A`.
-A phrase is composed of subphrases, and a datanode is constructed from child nodes that mirror the subphrases,
+A phrase is composed of subphrases, and a datanode is constructed from child nodes that mirror subphrases,

 A datanode does not have to retain all child nodes;
 it can retain just the information that's needed by its parent node.